Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Experiments

 \textbf{\name{} architecture:} For the main comparison in Section~\ref{sec:main_results}, we report the results of our largest \name{} model with 24 transformer blocks, 1024 hidden dimensions, and a patch size of 2, which is equivalent to ViT-L except for the smaller patch size.
 We vary the model size and patch size in the scaling analysis.
 For the remaining experiments, we report the performance of the same model as for the main result, but with a larger patch size of 4 for faster training.

 \textbf{Training:} For the main result in Section~\ref{sec:main_results}, we train \name{} in three phases, as described in Section~\ref{sec:multi_step}.
 We train the model for 100 epochs for the first phase, 20 epochs for the second, and 20 epochs for the third.
 We perform early stopping on the validation loss aggregated across all variables, and evaluate the best checkpoint of the final phase on the test set.
 For the remaining experiments, we only train \name{} for the first phase due to computational constraints.
-The complete training details are in Appendix~\ref{sec:train_details}.

 \textbf{Evaluation:} We evaluate \name{} and two deep learning baselines on forecasting nine key variables: T2m, U10, V10, MSLP, Z500, T850, Q700, U850, and V850.
 These variables are also used to report the headline scores in WB2.
 For each variable, we evaluate the forecast accuracy at lead times from 1 to 14 days, using the latitude-weighted root-mean-square error (RMSE) metric.
-For the main results, we use best $m$ in $n$ inference for rolling out \name{} as it yields the best result, with $m$ = 32 and $n$ = 128 chosen at random from all possible combinations.
-We provide additional metrics and results of \name{} in Appendix~\ref{sec:more_analysis}.
-For the remaining experiments, we use homogeneous inference for efficiency.
+For the main results, we use best $m$ in $n$ inference for rolling out \name{} as it yields the best result, with $m$ = 32 and $n$ = 128 chosen randomly from all possible combinations.
+For the remaining experiments, we use homogeneous inference for faster evaluations.
+We provide results on the non-ensemble version of Stormer, probabilistic metrics with IC perturbations, a comparison between two inference strategies, and additional ablation studies in Appendix~\ref{sec:more_analysis}.